Austria closes country roads to German travelers | DW | 21.06.2019

 Tyrol province will restrict access to country roads, which travelers use to avoid traffic and tolls.
-The move was the latest escalation between Germany's state of Bavaria and Austria over cross-border transportation.
+The move is the latest escalation between Germany's state of Bavaria and Austria over cross-border transportation.

 Given Tyrol's location, between Germany and Italy, travelers going to and from those countries must drive through it.
 Many use the country roads to either skip heavy traffic conditions on the highway or to avoid paying the tolls.